 Urine examination

-Particularly demonstrative are urine tests for glomerulonephritis: their indicators have pronounced deviations from the norm.
-The standard list of diagnostics includes conducting OAM and various tests (Reberg, according to Nechiporenko, according to Zimnitsky).
+Urine tests are especially demonstrative for glomerulonephritis: their indicators have pronounced deviations from the norm.
+The standard diagnostic list includes OAM and various tests (Reberg, Nechiporenko, Zimnitsky).

 Clinical analysis

 The main laboratory method for diagnosing glomerulonephritis remains a general urine test.
-It allows you to identify a patient with urinary syndrome:
+It allows you to identify urinary syndrome in a patient:

-• An increase in the relative density of urine, associated with the appearance in it of a large number of cellular elements.
+• An increase in the relative density of urine associated with the appearance of a large number of cellular elements in it.

 • Decreased transparency, turbidity of the fluid secreted by the kidneys.

-• Dark urine.
-With exacerbation of glomerulonephritis, it becomes a dirty brown, rusty color (the shade of "meat slops").
+• Dark colored urine.
+With exacerbation of glomerulonephritis, it becomes a dirty brown, rusty color (a shade of “meat slop”).

-• Macrohematuria and microhematuria - the release of erythrocytes associated with an increase in vascular permeability in the renal glomeruli.
+• Macrohematuria and microhematuria are the release of red blood cells associated with increased vascular permeability in the renal glomeruli.

-• Minor or severe proteinuria - excretion of protein in the urine.
+• Minor or severe proteinuria is the excretion of protein in the urine.

-• Leukocyturia is a nonspecific syndrome, it is not very pronounced.
+• Leukocyturia is a nonspecific syndrome, slightly expressed.

 Test according to Nechiporenko

 Urinalysis according to Nechiporenko allows you to determine the degree of erythrocyturia, proteinuria and cylindruria, which usually correlate with the severity of the disease.
-Differentiation of glomerulonephritis from other inflammatory kidney diseases allows the combination of urinary excretion of protein and erythrocytes with a low level of leukocyturia.
+The combination of protein and red blood cells excreted in the urine with a low level of leukocyturia allows differentiation of glomerulonephritis from other inflammatory kidney diseases.

 Zimnitsky test

-The study of urine according to Zimnitsky allows you to assess the concentration of the kidneys.
-Since in acute glomerulonephritis, the tubular apparatus is not impaired, there will be no pathological changes in this diagnostic test.
-With the progression of sclerotic changes in CGN, patients may experience polyuria (or, conversely, oliguria), nocturia.
+Urine testing according to Zimnitsky allows you to evaluate the concentrating abilities of the kidneys.
+Since in acute glomerulonephritis the functioning of the tubular apparatus is not impaired, there will be no pathological changes in this diagnostic test.
+As sclerotic changes progress in CGN, patients may experience polyuria (or, conversely, oliguria) and nocturia.

-Rehberg's test is a diagnostic test that evaluates the level of effective blood flow in the kidneys (glomerular filtration).
-With glomerulonephritis, there is a decrease in creatinine clearance and glomerular filtration rate.
+The Rehberg test is a diagnostic test that assesses the level of effective blood flow in the kidneys (glomerular filtration).
+With glomerulonephritis, a decrease in creatinine clearance and glomerular filtration rate is observed.

 Table: Changes in urine tests for glomerulonephritis